BakkerGames/GRIF/DETAILS.md

 The `JSON` format has `{` and `}` at the beginning and end of the file, with each line separated by commas.
 The last line should not end with a comma.
 This is less human-readable as scripts cannot have any formatting.

 The `GRIF` format is a more relaxed text format, where keys have no leading or trailing whitespace, and all following lines are indented with spaces or tabs and combine into a single value.
+The amount of indenting doesn't matter, but scripts are usually formatted with different indent levels as seen below.
 If there are any leading or trailing spaces in values, use `\s` to indicate the first leading or last trailing space so it won't get trimmed.

 Examples: